 - Criterion Tasks.

-- Summarization, highlighting, keyword mnemonic, imagery use for text learning, and rereading are generally ineffective for learning for various reasons:
+Summarization, highlighting, keyword mnemonic, imagery use for text learning, and rereading are generally ineffective for learning

 - While summarization and imagery use for text learning are helpful in some criterion tasks, yet the conditions under which these techniques produce benefits are limited.
 More research is needed.